-The advantage of using JIT appointments in Florida becomes clear when you consider those county-by-county nonresident fees, which can really stack up for any carriers with agents looking to physically sell insurance under a nonresident license in Florida.
+The advantage of using JIT appointments in Florida becomes clear when you consider those county-by-county nonresident fees, which can really stack up for any carriers with agents looking to physically sell insurance under a non-resident Florida insurance license.

 Florida agency affiliations

-Florida does not require agencies to report affiliated agents to the state, although they do require agencies to report an “agent in charge,” submitted through Florida’s MyProfile.
+Florida doesn’t require agencies to report affiliated agents to the state, although they do require agencies to report an “agent in charge,” submitted through Florida’s MyProfile.

 Florida is famous for lots of things: Disney World, alligators, and the never-ending hijinks of “a Florida man” headlines.
 Its unique insurance regulations aren’t at the top of the list of what makes Florida special, but they do highlight the peculiarities of insurance licensing, producer appointments, and compliance across different states – as well as the need for greater standardization and easy access to information across the insurance industry.